Who We Are

 - To send our supporters marketing information about our projects, fundraising activities and appeals where we have their consent or are otherwise allowed to.

-- To fulfil contractual obligations entered into with supporters e.g. online purchases.
+- To fulfill contractual obligations entered into with supporters e.g. online purchases.

 - To support volunteers at their events.